close

 Words: 769|Page: 1|4 min read

 Through the acceptance of the flawed nature of the world, the way in which an individual views themselves and their world can be altered significantly.
 Through his discoveries in regards to the inhumane acts behind the meat industry, Gray became able to reassess his perspective and remain critical of these corporations.
-Gray explored his renewed understanding of the people around him as he says that most of “them worked around the slaughtering”, ambiguously suggesting that his workmates too understand the atrocity of the Meatworks, and in turn aimed to avoid this issue, reiterated as he states that flaws surrounding the slaughterhouse were “not looked at”.
-As his own personal identity is questioned, Gray finds himself unable to rid himself of the immoralities he has committed, as he finds that the “around the nails, there was still blood”, using the physical act of cleaning himself to symbolise the emotional trauma he has undergone.
+Gray explored his renewed understanding of the people around him as he says that most of “them worked around the slaughtering” (Gray, 1998, p.
+56), ambiguously suggesting that his workmates too understand the atrocity of the Meatworks, and in turn aimed to avoid this issue, reiterated as he states that flaws surrounding the slaughterhouse were “not looked at”.
+As his own personal identity is questioned, Gray finds himself unable to rid himself of the immoralities he has committed, as he finds that the “around the nails, there was still blood”, using the physical act of cleaning himself to symbolize the emotional trauma he has undergone.
+This imagery powerfully captures the lingering guilt and complicity that haunt those who participate in morally questionable practices.
 In addition to this personal re-evaluation, Gray finds himself viewing his world in a different light.
 He uses pathetic fallacy to convey this, as he sees the once “white [] beach” in “mauve light”, as “startling storm clouds” roll in.
 Through this, we can deduce that Gray believes that the immorality of his society now overpowers the natural, as it too becomes tainted.
-Through this it becomes apparent that Gray’s discoveries have altered the way in which he views his world, and in turn alters his own sense of self.
+Through this, it becomes apparent that Gray’s discoveries have altered the way in which he views his world, and in turn alters his own sense of self.

 Get a custom paper now from our expert writers.